TREND50/gp_daq/doc/usage.md

 The script ```phys.sh``` allows to start a "standard" acquisition with triggers from the X & Y channels of each antenna.

 ### ```minBias.sh```
 The script ```minBias.sh``` collects soft-triggered samples of data ---minimal-biased, hence the name of script--- which can be used to monitor the quality of the data taking.
-The variation of the baseline level of the signal with time in particular allows to measure the ~ daily fluctuation expected from teh transit of the galactic plane in the antenna field of view.
+The variation of the baseline level of the signal with time in particular allows to measure the ~ daily fluctuation expected from the transit of the galactic plane in the antenna field of view.